 What do pigeons look like?

-The specific color of a pigeon will vary depending on its exact species; however, the feral pigeons that most property owners encounter have a light gray body with a darker colored head, breast, and shoulders.
-They usually have 2 dark bars going across their wings and a single, wide, dark bar going across their tail; some will have metallic or rust colored feathers on their head, breast, and neck areas.
+The specific color of a pigeon will vary depending on its exact species.
+The feral pigeons that most property owners encounter have a light gray body with a darker colored head, breast, and shoulders.
+They usually have 2 dark bars going across their wings, and a single, wide, dark bar going across their tail.
+Some will have metallic or rust colored feathers on their head, breast, and neck areas.
 Adults can weigh up to 13 ounces and grow to between 11 and 15 inches in height.
 The beak of the pigeon is pinkish-gray.

 Where are pigeons found?

 Pigeons are common pests in both rural and suburban environments.
-Pigeons mate for life, and if in the unfortunate event that one of them dies, they will eventually find a new partner.
+Pigeons mate for life, and if in the unfortunate event that one of them dies, the single bird will eventually find a new partner.
 If food is plentiful, pigeons mate year-round.
-The male builds a nest for the female to lay their eggs in using grass, twigs, paper, and other items they find laying around.
-They tend to use their nests over and over again - their cement-like feces helping to strengthen it.
+The male builds a nest for the female to lay her eggs in using grass, twigs, paper, and other items they find laying around.
+They tend to use their nests over and over again; their cement-like feces helping to strengthen it.
 Pigeons are capable of building their nests on branches or flat areas and are commonly found in city parks, on or in commercial buildings and warehouses, under roof eaves, in barns, in sheds, and in the spaces and crevices found around rocky areas and cliffs.

 What do pigeons eat?

-Pigeons are not picky eaters - bird seed, popcorn, chips, bread, French fries, pizza crusts, peanuts, grains, seeds, corn and other crops can all be part of a pigeon’s diet.
-Pigeons typically leave their nests to feed in the early morning hours and again in the late afternoon.
+Pigeons are not picky eaters.
+They feed on bird seed, popcorn, chips, bread, French fries, pizza crusts, peanuts, grains, corn and other crops.
+Pigeons typically leave their nests to feed in the early morning hours, and again in the late afternoon.